 ""

-The certificate is for all domestic and international undergraduate students who are interested in developing skills in analyzing cultural contexts, planning instruction, designing curriculum, and teaching content in professional communities beyond U.S. locations.
-While you will not earn a teaching license, completing this certificate will make you more competitive for future employment abroad and strengthen applications for Fulbright ETA, Peace Corps, International Internships, and study abroad programs.
+The certificate is open to all domestic and international undergraduate students seeking to develop skills in analyzing cultural contexts, planning instruction, designing curriculum, and teaching in professional communities beyond the U.S. While it does not lead to a K-12 public school teaching license, it enhances competitiveness for international teaching positions and strengthens applications for Fulbright ETA, Peace Corps, international internships, and study abroad programs.

-The certificate is also a gateway for post-undergraduate study opportunities in the discipline of education.
-Its content is not restricted by state-based teacher education requirements and thus assists in preparation for graduate programs and teaching assistantships in the educational field more broadly.
+The certificate is also a gateway to post-undergraduate study opportunities in education.
+Its content is not restricted by state-based teacher education requirements, making it valuable preparation for graduate programs and teaching assistantships in the field of education more broadly.

 How to Get in